dmytro-ursul/react-playground/RAILWAY_DEPLOYMENT.md

    ```

 5. **Deploy**
-   - Railway will automatically build and deploy your app
+   - Railway will automatically detect Rails and use Nixpacks
    - The build process will run `bundle install` and `rails db:migrate`
    - Seeds will be run automatically via the release command
+   - No Docker configuration needed - Nixpacks handles everything!

 ## Step 2: Update Frontend